-In terms of your tax return, then it is also good to distinguish the differences between repairs and improvements.
-Repairs, say the staircase in the previous example, are considered just to be part and parcel of homeownership.
+In terms of your online tax filing return, then it is also good to distinguish the differences between repairs and improvements.
+Repairs say the staircase in the previous example, is considered just to be part and parcel of homeownership.
 They are seen as things that will help your property to stay the price that it was bought at.
 They can stop the asking price from decreasing.
 But they are considered to not add any value.
 Improvements like replacing a roof to better tiles, or getting an extension, are the only types of thing that will help you to decrease your tax bill in the future when you come to selling your home.
 So it is just something to consider.
 Sometimes you might be put off by the cost of doing home improvements.
 But if they will add significant value and you plan to move shortly afterward then it could actually be worth it.

 Make Sure That You Get Insurance

 If you have previously rented, then your landlord would have had insurance for the actual property.
 All of the belongings were the things that you would have had to get insurance for.
 But now that you’re a homeowner, it’s a whole different ball game.
 You will need to make sure that you have home insurance.
 It needs to be to cover the amount of the home, if, for example, you needed to rebuild the home and replace all of the contents, after a fire.
 Some mortgage lenders will actually require you to get the insurance before they will lend you any money.
 It would be hard for them to lend you any money if it couldn’t be recouped in the event of an emergency.